-Children are increasingly subject to involuntary and invisible collection of data that occurs through the tracking and data mining done without their knowledge.
+Children are increasingly subject to corporate surveillance practices where information about them is collected without their knowledge.
 As early adopters of new technology they are often assumed to be ‘digital natives’ with superior digital skills, but how much do they understand about commercial models and practices whereby data about their own internet activities are collected and used by corporations employing big data analytics?
-This research will provide understanding the data literacy of children, a population which is currently overlooked in the rapidly evolving regulatory landscape in NZ.
+How much do parents know about these things and what do they currently do to mitigate corporate surveillance of their own and their children's data?